-Documentation
+Full Documentation

 SQL Explorer aims to make the flow of data between people fast, simple, and confusion-free.
 It is a Django-based application that you can add to an existing Django site, or use as a standalone business intelligence tool.
+It will happily connect to any SQL database that Django supports.

-Quickly write and share SQL queries in a simple, usable SQL editor, preview the results in the browser, share links, download CSV, JSON, or Excel files (and even expose queries as API endpoints, if desired), and keep the information flowing!
+Quickly write and share SQL queries in a simple, usable SQL editor, view the results in the browser, and keep the information flowing!